andrewchan868/Math-with-monte-carlo/switching lanes/README.md

 ### 1. Mathematical Approach

-Of course!
-I'll provide a more detailed breakdown of the mathematical approach in the README:

----

-### Mathematical Approach

 The problem can be modeled using Markov chains, where the two states represent the left and right lanes.
 Let:
 L represent the probability of being in the left lane.
 R represent the probability of being in the right lane.